grendel-consulting/www.onibi.co.uk/.github/SECURITY.md

 We will acknowledge your email within 72 hours, and will send a more detailed response within a further 72 hours indicating the next steps in handling your report.
-After the initial reply to your report, we will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+After the initial reply to your report, we will endeavour to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-Report security bugs in third-party modules should be to the person or team maintaining said module.
+Security bugs in third-party modules should be reported to the person or team maintaining the respective module.

 ## Disclosure Policy